United States Department of Homeland Security: Calls for abolition

-While abolishing the DHS has been proposed since 2011, the idea was popularized when Alexandria Ocasio-Cortez suggested abolishing the DHS in light of the abuses against detained migrants by the Immigration and Customs Enforcement and Customs and Border Protection agencies.
+From its outset, calls to abolish DHS have come from both conservative and liberal sources.
+The Cato Institute proposed abolishing DHS in 2011, the American Enterprise Institute in 2015, and the ACLU in 2020.
+By 2019, The Washington Post described calls to abolish DHS as being "made year after year, in publications ranging from policy journals to mainstream news outlets".
+Alexandria Ocasio-Cortez has suggested abolishing the DHS in light of abuses against detained migrants by the Immigration and Customs Enforcement and Customs and Border Protection agencies.
+By 2026, former secretary Jeh Johnson supported abolishing the agency, arguing it has outgrown its mission, is plagued by infighting, and that the immigration mission has overwhelmed the department's other work.

 In 2020, the DHS was criticized for detaining protesters in Portland, Oregon.
 It even drew rebuke from the department's first secretary Tom Ridge who said, "It would be a cold day in hell before I would consent to an uninvited, unilateral intervention into one of my cities".

 On August 10, 2020, in an opinion article for USA Today by Anthony D. Romero, the ACLU called for the dismantling of DHS over the deployment of federal forces in July 2020 during the Portland protests.

+In January 2026, Ben Rhodes wrote DHS "helped build the plumbing of a domestic security state" and Operation Metro Surge "resembled a counterinsurgency campaign more than a law enforcement operation because that’s what it is — complete with tactics, equipment and legal authorities derived from the war on terror".
+Rhodes argued "Our obsession with security — aided by politicians determined not to appear “weak” and Supreme Court decisions that empowered the presidency paved the way for the consolidation of power.
+Now, Minnesota has neither security nor liberty".
+Rhodes wrote that the second Trump administration "should be the period that concludes the post-9/11 era".

+In 2026, Delia Ramirez, and Fred Kaplan called for dismantling DHS.

 ACLU lawsuit

 In December 2020, ACLU filed a lawsuit against the DHS, U.S. CBP and U.S. ICE, seeking the release of their records of purchasing cellphone location data.
-ACLU alleges that this data was used to track U.S. citizens and immigrants and is seeking to discover the full extent of the alleged surveillance.
+ACLU alleges that these data were used to track U.S. citizens and immigrants and is seeking to discover the full extent of the alleged surveillance.

+Documents released by the lawsuit included around 113,654 location points over 3 days which "appears to come from just one area in the Southwestern United States, meaning it is just a small subset of the total volume of people's location information available to the agency."